Male slings for incontinence

 A cut is made just behind the scrotum and a tape made out of a synthetic mesh material is placed under the water-pipe (urethra).
 The tape pulls the water-pipe upwards and supports it so that urine leakage is prevented.

 The operation does not require major surgery and the recovery time is usually very quick.
 You will probably stay in hospital for one night.
 We always advise strict rest for 6 weeks afterwards with no heavy lifting or exertion to let the tape get firmly attached.
-The success rate for this procedure is good (70-80%) but it may not be right for all patients.
-Patients having this procedure should ideally have the following:
+The success rate for this procedure is good and 70% of men only need one small pad per day or less afterwards.
+ABout 50% are completely dry.
+A Male Sling operation may not be right for all patients; patients having this procedure should ideally have the following:

 - Stress incontinence following radical prostatectomy operation